Spectral form factor in a minimal bosonic model of many-body quantum chaos: Summary and outlook

 In summary, we reported on discovering universal non-abelian symmetries of the Markov matrices whose subleading eigenvalues determine the system-size scaling of Thouless time to reach universal RMT form for SFF in correlated bosonic and fermionic chains with periodic driving (kicking).
-These symmetries lead to identical quantum chaotic features in the studied bosonic and fermionic models in the presence of particle number conservation.
-In the absence of particle number conservation, the fermionic and bosonic models display different system-size scaling of the Thouless time.
+These symmetries lead to identical quantum chaotic features in the studied bosonic and fermionic models in the presence of particle-number conservation.
+Without particle-number conservation, the fermionic and bosonic models display different system-size scaling of the Thouless time.
 The proposed bosonic model is convenient for experimental realization with photons in various engineered optical systems \cite{RoyRMP2017, scully1997quantum, EckardtRMP2016}, which can be applied to verify our predictions.
+Both for fermions and bosons, our estimate for the system-size dependence of Thouless time using the second-largest eigenvalue of $\mathcal{M}$ derived within the RPA shows a good agreement with that from the directly simulated $K(t)$ using the definition in Eq.~\ref{SFF} for different $L$ and $\Delta$.
+Such agreement is achieved since the $L$-dependence of the third-largest eigenvalue $\lambda_2$ (along with the successive few largest eigenvalues) is the same as the second-largest eigenvalue $\lambda_1$ both for fermions and bosons when longer lengths and finite filling fractions are considered.
+Thus, the qualitative features of the universal form of $K(t)$ and $t^*$ are not affected due to the restriction of the analysis to the second largest eigenvalue (see Appendix~\ref{appA} for discussion on the nonuniversal part of $K(t)$).

+Nevertheless, it is necessary and exciting to find second- or higher-order contributions to the leading order RMT form of $K(t)=2t$ derived in this paper.
+A second-order of $t/t_H$ term for the universal RMT form of the COE was calculated for periodically kicked transverse-field Ising model in \cite{KosPRX2018} by going beyond the identity permutation in writing Eq.~\ref{SP}.
+Such a derivation would be more challenging for our generic model of fermions or bosons studied in Ref.~\cite{RoyPRE2020} and the current manuscript.
+We hope to pursue such calculation for the current model in future studies.